Crack willow

 Non-poisoning method

 The photos on this page were along a waterway on my lifestyle block.
 All living crack- and grey willow trees were cut down and bulldozed into fire pits and later burned.
-Sheets of black plastic were tied or nailed over stumps to prevent re-growth.
-Sheep like the salicylic acid in the bark and leaves of the willow and poplar trees, so grazing them on afflicted paddocks for 3 years prevented re-growth.
-Waterway later fenced and replanted with natives.
+I then tied or nailed thick sheets of black plastic over stumps to prevent re-growth.
+Surprisingly, this worked.
+Sheep like the salicylic acid in the bark and leaves of the willow and poplar trees, so grazing them on afflicted areas for 3 years prevented re-growth.